 Target return on ad spending (RAOS) bid strategy gives Google power to spend the daily budget and set bids automatically while driving as many conversions as possible to achieve your RAOS.

-Since RAOS focuses on conversion volume and conversion value, it is a heroin bidding strategy.
+Since RAOS focuses on conversion volume and value, it is a heroin bidding strategy.
 The prerequisite of this strategy is setting up conversion values for each conversion.

 Advertisers set a RAOS goal instead of a CPA goal.